Know Your Options

-Atrial fibrillation (AF) is a heart condition where the upper chambers of the heart (atria) beat too fast and with chaotic rhythm (fibrillation).
-This condition can cause blood to pool and form clots in an area of the heart called the left atrial appendage (LAA).
-If a blood clot travels through an artery to the brain, it can cause a stroke.
-People with atrial fibrillation have a much greater risk of stroke.1
+Atrial fibrillation (AFib) is a heart condition where the upper chambers of the heart (atria) beat rapidly and irregularly (fibrillate).
+This can cause blood to pool and form clots in an area of the heart called the left atrial appendage (LAA).
+When a blood clot escapes from the LAA and travels to another part of the body, it can cause a stroke.